hectane/python-hectane/README.md

 A Python module for sending emails with [go-cannon](https://github.com/nathan-osman/go-cannon).

+### Installation

+Installing pycannon is as simple as:

+    pip install pycannon

 ### Usage

-Accessing the go-cannon API with pycannon centers around the creation of a `Connection` object.
-The example below demonstrates the process of sending a simple email:
+Accessing the go-cannon API with pycannon centers around the `Connection` object.
+The example below demonstrates the process of creating an instance and using it to send a simple email:

     import pycannon